hunterchristian/austin-event-tracker/README.md

    * To run the server that serves the scraped data via a rest API: `make serve`
    * To upload to scraped data to the Google calendar: `make upload`

-When you return to the project, be sure to activate the virtual ennvironment before attempting to run any commands: `source env/bin/activate`
+When you return to the project, be sure to activate the virtual environment before attempting to run any commands: `source env/bin/activate`